Skip to main content

 Can I drink alcohol on GLP-1 therapy?
 GLP-1 medications can change how your body processes alcohol — some members report feeling effects more quickly or experiencing nausea with smaller amounts.
 If you choose to drink, moderation is generally recommended.

 Should I change my diet?
 You don't have to follow a specific diet, but balanced nutrition, hydration, and adequate protein support how you feel on the protocol.
-Eating smaller portions and slowing down at meals helps reduce nausea.
 For more guidance, see Nutrition & Lifestyle Basics on the Weight Loss Protocol.

 Can I switch between semaglutide and tirzepatide?
 Switching is possible and is determined by your clinician based on your response, side effects, and goals.